virtual-labs/exp-subnetting-iiith/experiment/procedure.md

 - Then click on Submit to validate.

 ## 4. Practice
-- Fill in the Subnet Mask in 2 bits only.
+- Fill in the Subnet Mask taking into consideration the subnet size.
 - Then click on Submit to validate.